Installing using Docker¶

 Configures the daily database dump using

-Using Redis is strongly recommended by Weblate and you have to provide a Redis instance when running Weblate in Docker.
+Using Valkey or Redis is required by the Weblate container and you have to provide a connection parameters when running Weblate in Docker.

 Voir aussi